What will happen to mortgage rates after the election?

 In other words: The signs of economic improvement that many are hoping for, would actually push interest rates in the wrong direction (up).

-What to pay attention to in 2020
+What to pay attention to after the election

 Federal debt and mortgage rates